islajr/peerpal-api/docs/auth.md

 #### Request Example

 ```
-/api/v1/peerpal/auth/register
+POST /api/v1/peerpal/auth/register

     {
-        "username": "someUsername",
+        "fullName": "yourFullName",
         "email": "someone@email.com",
         "password": "somePassword",
     }

-    *username has a min size of 1, and a max size of 20
+    *username has a min size of 1
-    *email has a min size of 5, and a max size of 50
+    *email has a min size of 5, and a max size of 100
     *password has a min size of 8, and a max size of 75

 ```